cloudmesh-community/hid-sp18-520/tutorial/puppetv1.md

 $ sudo ufw allow 3000
 ```

-next, go to `https://localhost:3000` url for completing installation
+Next, go to `https://localhost:3000` url for completing installation

-click on `get started` button.
+Click on `get started` button.

-chose install on this server
+Chose install on this server

-enter <mypserver> as DNS name
+Enter `<mypserver>` as DNS name.
+This is our Puppet Server name.
+This can be configured in confile file also.

-enter console admin password
+Enter console admin password

-click continue
+Click continue

-we will get Confirm the plan screen with following information
+we will get confirm the plan screen with following information

 ```
 The Puppet master component